ibexa/documentation-developer/docs/cookbook/setting_up_multi_language_siteaccesses.md

 1. In the **Admin** Panel, open the **Roles** tab.
 1. Click the **Anonymous** role.
 1. Edit the limitations of the module `user`.
-1. You should be able to see three SiteAccesses in a multi-select, select them all and click **Save**.
+1. You should be able to see three SiteAccesses in a multi-select.
+Select them all and click **Save**.
 1. Clear the cache by running: `php bin/console cache:clear`.

 You should now be able to reload your site in the `en` and `fr` SiteAccess.